-A great way to personalize the décor of your apartment is through artistic creations which reflect your own family—even the four-footed members.
-One such solution which does this is Instapainting: photo to painting, custom hand-painted oil painting—according to their site, all photos are: “100% free-hand painted onto a canvas by a master artist.”
+A great way to personalize the décor of your apartment is through artistic creations that reflect your own family—even the four-footed members.
+One such solution that does this is Instapainting: photo to painting, custom hand-painted oil painting—according to their site, all photos are: “100% free-hand painted onto a canvas by a master artist.”

 Have Your Cake And Eat It Too

-One agency providing exceptional properties nationwide, and specifically in Manhattan, is http://www.carmelapartments.com/renoir-house; which features properties offering: “…the quintessential New York City rental experience.
-Residents indulge in newly redesigned apartments with modern kitchens, baths and barnwood-style flooring, renovated lobby…” and much more.
+One agency providing exceptional properties nationwide, and specifically in Manhattan, is Carmel Apartments, which features properties offering: “…the quintessential New York City rental experience.
+Residents indulge in newly redesigned apartments with modern kitchens, baths, and barnwood-style flooring, renovated lobby…” and much more.